cmohl2013/omero-cli-transfer/README.md

 files in a single folder).
 A JSON metadata file is added with basic information about the files (name, mimetype).

+`--arc` creates an arc repository from scratch if specified path does not exist so far.
+Adds a new study to an existing arc specified by the path.
+ARC export works only with projects.

 `--simple` creates a "human-readable" package; one folder per project or dataset is created and image files are placed according to where they came from in the OMERO server.
 Note that a package generated with this option is not guaranteed to work with `unpack`, though it often will.

 `--metadata` allows you to specify which transfer metadata will be saved in `transfer.xml` as possible MapAnnotation values to the images.
 Defaults to image ID, timestamp, software version, source hostname, md5, source username, source group.